roqols/omega/README.md

 Right-click setup.bat → Run as administrator
 ```

-The setup will:
+The setup will automatically:
 - Install **Python 3.12** via `winget` if not present
 - Check and install all missing Python packages
-- Register the `omega` command system-wide
+- Register the `stomega` command system-wide

 ### 3. Launch from anywhere

 Open any **new** CMD window and type:

 ```
-omega
+stomega
 ```

 ---